ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 The above will allow the classloader to have access to the third-party libraries included with Liberty.
 Some of those third-party libraries we need the classloader to have access to so that our application work fine are Jackson and Apache Wink libraries.

-Last aspect in this **Java Code Review** section has to do with a change in the JPA cascade strategy and its detailed information says the following:
+Finally, the last aspect in this Java Code Review section has to do with a change in the JPA cascade strategy.
+Once again, we click on the Detailed help link within the Help widget on the right which displays the following information:

 ![Source migration 15](/static/imgs/toLiberty/Source15.png)

-As we can read in the detailed info above, the change in the JPA cascade strategy is not expected to affect most applications.
-Also, this new cascade strategy can be mitigated by simply reverting to the previous behaviour by setting the _openjpa.Compatibility_ peroperty in the _persistence.xml_ file.
+As we can read above, the change in the JPA cascade strategy is not expected to affect most applications.
+Also, this new cascade strategy can be mitigated by simply reverting to the previous behaviour by setting the _openjpa.Compatibility_ property in the _persistence.xml_ file.
 Anyway, newer WebSphere Application Server versions can always be configured to run on previous or older version for most of the JEE technologies.
 JPA is one of them and you can see in the server.xml file that we are using tje jpa-2.0 feature so that the warning above does not affect our app at all.

+#### 3. XML File Review

-Finally, moving on to the last **XML File Review** section in the Software Analyzer results, we see a problem due to a behaviour change on lookups for Enterprise JavaBeans:
+This last section in the Software Analyzer results (JSP Code Review category is empty), we see a problem due to a behaviour change on lookups for Enterprise JavaBeans:

 ![Source migration 16](/static/imgs/toLiberty/Source16.png)

-And this is what the detailed help says about it:
+And this is what the Detailed help says about it (same as before in this Run Software Analyser section):

 ![Source migration 17](/static/imgs/toLiberty/Source17.png)

-If we click on the file that is being raised the error on, we realise we are using the WebSphere Application Server traditional namespaces for the EJB binding:
+This time, the Enterprise JavaBeans lookup is being done on a different file (an XML file rather than a java file).
+Hence the reason this same problem is displayed in different categories within the Software Analyzer.
+If we double click on the file that this error is being detected in, we realise we are using the WebSphere Application Server traditional namespaces for the EJB binding here too:

 ![Source migration 34](/static/imgs/toLiberty/Source34.png)

-Therefore, we need to change it to
+Therefore, the solution is again to change the lookup to:

 ```
 java:app/CustomerOrderServices/ProductSearchServiceImpl!org.pwte.example.service.ProductSearchService
 ```

 Save and close the file.

+At a first pass, we seem to **have completed the review** of all the issues the Software Analyser the WebSphere Application Migration Tool have been able to find.
+We can now move to see what we need to do in order to configure our WebSphere Liberty server to properly run our Customer Order Services application.

 ## Configure WebSphere Liberty Server